 SOME OF THEM WILL KILL YOU, BUT MOST OF THEM WON'T IF YOU'RE NOT AN IDIOT

 Most of the things you hear about drugs in school are related closely to how quickly they will bring about your untimely death.
-One minute you're doing a dab of MDMA to "Where Are Ü Now", the next you're on the front page of The Mirror with the words "DEAD FROM DRUGS" unceremoniously stamped beneath your last school photo.
+One minute you're doing a dab of MDMA to "Where Are Ü Now," the next you're on the front page of The Mirror with the words "DEAD FROM DRUGS" unceremoniously stamped beneath your most recent school photo.

 COCAINE HABITS ARE A LOT EASIER TO DEVELOP IF YOU GET USED TO DOING IT WITH BOOZE

 Unless you're a billionaire drug baron doing bumps of Charlie off a knife in your beach house on the Caymans, chances are your cocaine consumption will go hand-in-hand with your alcohol consumption.
-You get hammered, start to feel a bit tired and woozy, so need a pick-me-up delivered to you by a sullen man in a flash car.
+You get hammered, start to feel a bit tired and woozy, and look for a pick-me-up delivered to you by a sullen man in a flash car.

 IF YOU TRY HEROIN, YOU WILL NOT INSTANTLY BECOME ADDICTED TO HEROIN

-Around 23 percent of people who use heroin develop a dependency to it, not 100 percent.
-Still, as I mentioned before, it's probably best to just steer clear of it altogether, unless you're really into, like, sweating profusely and selling your finger nails for dirty coins.
+Around 23 percent of people who use heroin develop a dependency to it.
+Still, as I mentioned before, it's probably best to just steer clear of it altogether, unless you're really into, like, sweating profusely and selling your fingernails for dirty coins.